 Cu Chi Tunnels; Saigon street food tour

 On the way back to Saigon you’ll visit one of the most important sites in the area, the famous Cu Chi Tunnels.
 These complex tunnels were used by the Viet Cong in the long war against the Americans and were instrumental to the Vietnamese victory.
 Cu Chi is actually the name of the district that covers an extensive underground network (approximately 125 miles) of tunnels.
 They contained storage, refuge, hospitals, accommodations, and even schools.
 A section of the tunnels has been widened to allow tourists a feeling for what underground life must have been like.
-After arrival, for dinner we'll embark on a Saigon street food tour.
+For dinner tonight we'll embark on a Saigon street food tour.